 In the early days of Polynesian settlement in Hawaii, the ancient fishermen created fishhooks out of every available material they could find.
 Using tools and files made from coral and stone, they chipped and carved fishhooks out of whale and human bones, shell and wood and even from the teeth of dogs!
 The makau was used to catch fish in the open water and the fishermen had such fine fishing skills that they would use different hooks for different types of fish.

 For larger, harder to catch prey like the big sharks, the fishermen would use hardy and strong fishhooks made from human and animal bones.
-Smaller fish required more delicate fishhooks which were generally carved from mother of pearl shell or the shell of the turtle.
+Smaller fish required more delicate fishhooks which were generally carved from mother of pearl shell or the shell of the green sea turtle.